kunalmanchanda29/TestAuto/README.md

 Reason: Cypress is an excellent choice for automating API testing in most scenarios due to its ease of use, real-time debugging, and integration capabilities.

 **Automation Approach**
 1)	Define variables and constants
 2)	Automate POST API for obtaining OAuth2 tokens to access the Airalo Partner API, using the provided credentials and save the token to be used in subsequent AIRALO APIs
 3)	Automate POST API to order 6 "merhaba-7days-1gb" eSIMs.
 Save the order ID to verify configured eSIMS through the GET API.
-4)	Automate GET API to list eSIMs related to your specific order Oobtained through step-3.
+4)	Automate GET API to list eSIMs related to your specific order obtained through step-3.
 Ensure the list contains 6 eSIMs, and that all of them have the "merhaba-7days-1gb" package slug.

 **Important Considerations**